-The Division of Technical Resources (DTR) is an International Standards Organization (ISO) 9001:2008 certified division within the NIH Office of Research Facilities (ORF) that provides technical support to the ORF and various NIH institutes through numerous services, which include
+The Division of Technical Resources (DTR) is a division within the NIH Office of Research Facilities (ORF) that provides technical support to the ORF and various NIH institutes through numerous services, which include

-- Providing consultative services, oversight, and technical support for the operation, maintenance, monitoring, and quality assurance of the Bethesda CUP, cogeneration plant, and central utility distribution systems to ensure that utilities are delivered safely, efficiently, and optimally.
+Providing consultative services, oversight, and technical support for the design and construction, operation, maintenance, monitoring, and quality assurance of the Bethesda CUP, cogeneration plant, and central utility distribution systems to ensure that utilities are delivered safely, efficiently, and optimally.

-The DTR is comprised of the Office of the Director, five branches, and two sections:
+The DTR is comprised of the Office of the Director, six branches, and two sections:

 ; and developing energy conservation measures for the power plant.
 The UEB develops technical standard operating procedures and manuals to ensure efficient system operations and energy conservation, and reviews project plans and designs for compatibility with existing systems and consistency with future facility development plans.